 24th), Mercury was still on the far side of the Sun from the Earth, and almost had a full phase (which it only truly has at the time of superior conjunction).
 The disk of Mercury on July 24th is very small because the planet is far away from the Earth.
 As time passes, however, the apparent size of the disk of Mercury grows in size, while the illuminated portion of the disk decreases.
 On August 14th, Mercury reaches greatest elongation, and the disk is half-illuminated.
 At this time it looks just like the first quarter Moon!
-As it continues to catch up with the Earth, the distance between the two planets shrinks, so the apparent size of Mercury and the Sun shrinks, so does the amount of the illuminated hemisphere that we can see.
+As it continues to catch up with the Earth, the distance between the two planets shrinks, so the apparent size of Mercury continues to grow.
+As the angular separation between Mercury and the Sun shrinks, so does the amount of the illuminated hemisphere that we can see.
 Eventually Mercury becomes a crescent, and at inferior conjunction it becomes a "new" Mercury.